-Carrboro is part of the North Carolina Cities Initiative through which the town can conduct research and understand net-zero building stretch codes and advocate for such legislation at the state level.
+As part of Carrboro's participation in the North Carolina Cities Initiative, the Town can conduct research and understand net-zero building stretch codes and advocate for such legislation at the state level.
 Add net-zero provisions or suggestions (if provisions are not legally allowed) to building permits and educate developers and landowners.
 Provide technical assistance on net-zero retrofit construction projects.
 Prioritize affordable housing development in which residents are energy-burdened (paying a high proportion of their income on energy).
 Look for ways to develop new building standards and incentives to use electric rather than gas (Ithaca, New York's program is a potential model for building electrification).